kevinquillen/kevinquillen.github.io/_posts/2017-06-29-adding-parameters-to-dependency-injected-objects.markdown

 - Site B is indexed to siteb_qa
 - Site C is indexed to sitec_qa

-Each of these indexes are stored on projectname_qa core in Solr.
+Each of these were stored on a single core in Solr.

 Since we have a search on each site that searches all content for any site, we aren't using Views/Search API.
 Instead, I setup a controller at `/search` and used Solarium client and some elbow grease to get a search stood up.
 I'll show that off in a future post.
 But since we went this route, two things happened: